Pylons/pyramid/docs/narr/introduction.rst

 :term:`Django`.

 The :mod:`repoze.bfg` concept of :term:`traversal` is inspired by :term:`Zope`.
-Additionally, :mod:`repoze.bfg` uses the :term:`Zope
+Additionally, :mod:`repoze.bfg` uses a :term:`Zope
-Component Architecture` internally, as do Zope 2, Zope 3, and :term:`Grok`.  :mod:`repoze.bfg` application developers may use either :term:`ZCML` (an XML dialect, used in Zope) or decorators to perform various application configuration tasks.
-The decorator support is provided by the :term:`Grok` project.
-Like Zope, :mod:`repoze.bfg` allows you to create applications which do not need to be forked or otherwise modified to be extended or overridden by a third party developer.
+Component Architecture` :term:`application registry` internally, as does Zope 2, Zope 3, and :term:`Grok`.
+Like Zope, :mod:`repoze.bfg`
+allows you to create applications which do not need to be forked or otherwise modified to be extended or overridden by a third party developer.